-Compliance Clearing Account: This account receives tax payments from taxpayer audits.
-The DOR holds these payments in this account pending final audit review.
-Depending on the results of the audit review, the DOR transfers the tax payment to the appropriate state and local funds or issues a refund to the taxpayer.
+Compliance Clearing Account: Prior to the implementation of the tax integrated system, this account received tax payments from taxpayer audits.
+The DOR held these payments in this account pending final audit review.
+Depending on the results of the audit review, the DOR transferred the tax payment to the appropriate state and local funds or issued a refund to the taxpayer.
+The DOR now bills the taxpayer upon final audit review.
+This account was closed in December 2020.